GrimAnticheat/Grim/README.md

 # GrimAC

-Note: Progress is temporarily paused (again) and will resume July 20th.

 GrimAC is an open source anticheat designed for 1.16 and supporting 1.7-1.16.
 It will be sold for $15 on SpigotMC and other various websites, without obfuscation, DRM, subscriptions, or other nonsense that plague other anticheats.
 It is planning to release either June or July 2021.